Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

 \subsubsection{Example}

-The used example is a tiny sample of the epidermal growth factor receptor signaling pathway \cite{oda2005comprehensive} adapted from \cite{morris2010logic}.
-It is chosen for its simplicity so that it can be mentally computed in order to easily judge the produced results.
-A digital electronic representation is shown in \hyperref[EGFR]{\textit{Figure \ref*{EGFR}}} page \pageref{EGFR}.
+Although the presented logic-based modeling approach was used at Novadiscovery for the SysCLAD European project \cite{pison2014prediction} on a large biological network modeling the pathological mechanisms of chronic lung allograft dysfunction, here the example is a tiny sample of the epidermal growth factor receptor signaling pathway \cite{oda2005comprehensive} adapted from \cite{morris2010logic}.
+It is chosen for its simplicity so that it can be mentally computed in order to easily appreciate the results.
+The example is depicted in \hyperref[EGFR]{\texttt{Figure \ref*{EGFR}}} page \pageref{EGFR}.
 Below are the corresponding Boolean functions where $AND$, $NOT$ and $OR$ stand for the Boolean operators: